dmdeugarte/FizzBuzz/README.md

 -Create the loop to state the numbers and words.
 COMPLETED

 -Create the loop to stop the loop at 100.
+COMPLETED

 -Create an input for where to start and where to stop(rather than from 1-100).
 Also a user interface to choose to play or see the full list from start to finish